D.C. United, amid a late playoff push, focuses on registering victories and casting ballots

 “Since I’ve been back, I feel it’s become more important to be active in researching and understanding the landscape of where our country stands,” he said.
 “Being in D.C. adds another dynamic, too.”

 While Hamid and others enjoy engaging in political talk before and after practice, Canouse shies from it.
-“We need to be careful about how much we bring into the locker-room environment,” he said.
+“We need to be careful about how much we bring into the locker room environment,” he said.

-Hamid said he disagrees with such stands “but I respect it. ”
+Hamid said he disagrees with such stands, “but I respect it.”

 “We do need to keep a certain level of camaraderie and chemistry to be successful on the pitch,” he said.